 This example demonstrates initiative as the commenter’s business has altered the job title by gauging the responsibilities of the role.
 Consequently, the Telephone Sales Representative title is a progression from the term “agent”, which has seemingly become a word that “covers too many bases”.

 Try to add individuality!

-Richard Kenny asserts that the term “agent” is too general, instead stating that: “I don’t think there is a ‘one size fits all’ answer here.
+Richard Kenny asserts that the job title “call centre agent” is too general, instead stating that: “I don’t think there is a ‘one size fits all’ answer here.
 It sometimes depends on the job that people are doing or the vertical that you are working in.”

 So, when you assign job titles to your frontline staff, be aware of these two factors and try to give out unique titles for each worker.
 Even if staff members only have the slightest of difference in their responsibilities, make an effort to not categorise everyone under one banner.

 However, when you do have to bracket groups of “agents” together, as they have identical duties and responsibilities, Janette’s suggestion of Call Centre Communications Professional has many merits.

 Be careful about using “advisor” in financial services

 Whilst “Customer Advisor” is now the preferred title for frontline workers, according to our poll, there are reasons to and circumstances in which you should avoid using the term.

 Not only does it bracket a number of workers in a similar fashion as “agent” does, it can be a precarious term to use in some business sectors.